-Suppression (of fire) -The act, or process of putting a fire out.
-This is the most aggressive fire protection strategy, which leads to the total extinguishing of a fire.
+Suppression (of fire) - The act or process of putting a fire out.

 Understory - The layer in a forest below the overstory, formed by lower-growing vegetation under the tall trees, like shorter trees or bushes.

 Vegetation - Plant life, or total plant cover of an area.